matheussouza9/full-stack-search/README.md

 The optimal (MongoDB-based) solution is to use [Atlas Search](https://www.mongodb.com/docs/atlas/atlas-search).
 It's a full-text search & vector-search capability, specifically designed for this purpose.
 However, it's only available for [Mongo Atlas, the MongoDB Cloud Infrastructure](https://www.mongodb.com/products/platform/atlas-database).

+#### Personal Experience
+I tried to use the [MongoDB Atlas Local Docker Image](https://hub.docker.com/r/mongodb/mongodb-atlas-local), but I couldn't make it work.

 ### Database structure

 #### Hotels Collection